bradhaas/TheCompendium/content/Doom Raiders.md

 ---
 ## Faction Background
 - An adventuring party that made a name for themselves cleaning out the lairs of liches (known as "dooms").
-- As they sought more
+- As they sought more power, they eventually allied themselves with the wizard Manshoon
+	- Together, they formed what became the [[Zhentarim]]
+	-

 As they